 Your first job is to make a list – spend on the most important things to you and your partner and scrimp on the things that won’t make a difference.
 Having said that the one thing that I feel is worth spending that little bit extra on is professional photos.
-The day will come and go and it will feel like it’s gone in the snap of a garter, so having beautiful photographs to look back on is a must.
+The day will come and go and it will feel like it’s gone in the toss of a garter, so having beautiful photographs to look back on is a must.

 Here are some handy tips for you to consider:

-1. Try to avoid inviting everyone you’ve ever met – ever.
+1. Try to avoid inviting everyone you’ve ever met – ever

-Your wedding will possibly be one of the biggest days in your life and it’s tempting to want every person you’ve ever met there to share it with you, but this isn’t feasible when you’re trying to save the dollars.
+Your wedding will possibly be one of the biggest days in your life and it’s tempting to want every person you’ve ever met there to share it with you, but sometimes this isn’t feasible when you’re trying to save the dollars.

-2. Ask for wedding help instead of gifts.
+2. Ask for wedding help instead of gifts

 If you are lucky enough to have friends with special wedding day skills, don’t be afraid to ask for some help.
 I know I said don’t scrimp on the photos, but you might have an amateur photographer in your posse who is trying to build their portfolio and wouldn’t mind doing the job for a little bit cheaper.
 Perhaps you are besties with a potential Masterchef caterer?
 Or how about your cousin who plays guitar and sings?

-These jobs take up a LOT of time and effort for the your friends and may attract some costs, especially the catering, so I’m certainly not suggesting that you ask for these services for free.
+These jobs take up a LOT of time and effort for your friends and may attract some costs, especially the catering, so I’m certainly not suggesting that you ask for these services for free.
 However, you could come to a mutual arrangement so that your very generous friends are not left too much out of pocket.

-3. Hold the ceremony in the park or in your back yard.
+3. Hold the ceremony in the park or in your back yard

 Hiring a function centre for your ceremony and reception can be very expensive.
 Instead, consider using your own home (or the home of a parent) for your ceremony, or perhaps a park with a beautiful view.